Topological quantization of vector meson anomalous couplings: Numerical results and discussions

-Interestingly, all the vertices ${\cal L}_{PVV}$, ${\cal L}_{PVA}$ and ${\cal L}_{VPPP}$ are nonzero when $N_h\neq 0$.
-Based on this observation, we conjecture that the quantized HLS saturates the effective coefficients $c_i$ introduced in the literature~\cite{Harada:2003jx}.
-Concretely, from the vertices in Eq.~\eqref{2.4} we obtain the following quantized predictions for the $c_i$:
+Only three linearly independent real combinations enter these interactions.
+This reduction follows from the fact that, at low energies after integrating out the vector field $V$, the Lagrangians ${\cal L}_{PAA}$ and ${\cal L}_{PPPA}$ must reproduce the results of conventional $\chi$PT, thereby removing two degrees of freedom.
+The shifted coefficients are

-respectively.
-Only three linearly independent real parameters are needed.
-This stems from the fact that, at low energies after integrating out the vector field $V$, the Lagrangians ${\cal L}_{PAA}$ and ${\cal L}_{PPPA}$ must reproduce the values found in conventional $\chi$PT, thereby eliminating two degrees of freedom.
-It is intriguing that good consistency with Eq.~\eqref{predict} has been found in the literature; see Sec.~3.8 of Ref.~\cite{Harada:2003jx}.
+We stress that the quantities measured in previous experimental studies should be identified as $\tilde c_{12}$, $\tilde c_3$, and $\tilde c_4$, since the quantized structure $N_h$ was overlooked.
+Future theoretical and experimental studies of these anomalous processes should therefore specify whether the fitted quantities are the bare coefficients $c_i$ or the shifted combinations $\tilde c_i$.

-This quantized HLS partly explains the origin of total VMD.
-The coefficients involving photon fields all suffer destructive interference.
-Notably, ${\cal L}_{PAA}$ is reduced to one third of its original value when $N_h=2N_c$.
-Nevertheless, the cancellations in ${\cal L}_{PAA}$ and ${\cal L}_{PPPA}$ are not complete, and our quantized HLS predicts a $q^2$-dependence that deviates from that of conventional VMD.
+The quantized term with $N_h\neq0$ generates contributions to ${\cal L}_{PVV}$, ${\cal L}_{PVA}$, and ${\cal L}_{VPPP}$ even when the non-quantized coefficients $c_i$ are set to zero.
+We therefore consider the possibility that the quantized HLS contribution is dominant.
+We refer to this assumption as the saturation approximation.
+In this approximation, the non-quantized coefficients are set to $c_i=0$.
+Using the shifted coefficients defined in Eq.~\eqref{eq7}, the saturation value $N_h=2N_c$ gives